kupix/bungee/README.md

 Bungee Pro is a closed-source commercial audio library built on Bungee's API and core philosophy.
 It uses novel algorithms for sharp and clear professional-grade audio and runs at least as fast as Bungee, thanks to platform-specific performance optimisations.

-[Listen to Bungee Pro](https://bungee.parabolaresearch.com/compare.html) and consider licensing if you need:
+Try Bungee Pro [now in your browser](https://bungee.parabolaresearch.com/bungee-web-demo.html), see a [comparison](https://bungee.parabolaresearch.com/compare.html) with other techniques and consider licensing if your app would benefit from:
-* Powerful, AI-enabled algorithms adaptive to all genres of speech, music and sound with subjective transparency up to infinite time stretch
+* Powerful, AI-enabled stretch algorithms adaptive to all genres of speech, music and sound with subjective transparency up to infinite time stretch
 * Novel frequency- and time-domain processing for crisp transients and presevation of tonal envelope, vocal and instrumental timbre
 * Performance optimisations for:
     * Web AudioWorklet with SIMD128 Web Assembler
     * Arm 64-bit for Android, iOS and MacOS
     * x86-64 for Linux, Windows and MacOS
-* A ready-to-use Web Audio implementation ([try it](https://bungee.parabolaresearch.com/bungee-web-demo.html))
+* A ready-to-use Web Audio implementation

-See the Bungee [web pages](https://bungee.parabolaresearch.com/) for more information about Bungee Pro.